Some Things I See

 I see delays,

 I see envy.
 I see shame.
-I see hopeless acts for fame.

-I see two income families on the skids,
+I see two-income families on the skids,

-I see orphans and latchkey kids,
+I see orphans and latchkey kids.

 I see streets full of lost souls with their shadowed sanity,

-I see celebs spilling their greased vanity,
+I see celebrity spilling its greased vanity.

 I see black eyes in disguise, drones in our skies,

-I see fear in a split over political demise,
+I see fear in a split over political demise.

 I see our abandoned towns,

-I see clowns,
+I see clowns.

 I see dead reefs and radical beliefs,